ajaygunalan/ajaygunalan.github.io/_includes/main.md

 * What's my short-term goal?

-  To finish off this website, GRE, TOEFL(am planning for PhD by fall 2020) and to have tangible result in work.
+  To finish off this website, GRE, TOFEL(am planning for PhD by fall 2020) and to have tangible result in work.

 * What's my vision?